chung193/webcompany/assets/admin/docs/javascript/expandable-tables.md

 > ##### Tip!
-> You can control the default visibility with ` aria-expanded="false"`/` aria-expanded="true"` via the expandable table header.
+> You can control the default vcontentbility with ` aria-expanded="false"`/` aria-expanded="true"` via the expandable table header.
 {: .quote-info}